werpu/tinydecscodegen/Readme.md

 # ts-ng-tinydecorations Code Generator

-This is bascially a set of intellij plugins in development to support the [ts-ng-tinydecorations](https://github.com/werpu/ts-ng-tinydecorations) project. and [Angular 5+](https://angular.io/).
+This is bascially a set of Intellij plugins in development to support the [ts-ng-tinydecorations](https://github.com/werpu/ts-ng-tinydecorations) project. and [Angular 5+](https://angular.io/).